MaxBWiseman/CatFanWebsite--MaxW/README.md

 ### Update on responsive design bug, removed map for tablet view and hid mobile only footer, centering still needed
 ![alt text](assets/images/knownbug.png))

-### Bug with footer on tablet view not centering

-# Possible new features

-### 1. A feature like a chat room for members , so people can freely talk about cat related things together.
-### 2. A working Cat Caption submit button, so people can freely submit cat photos

 # HTML/CSS Tests

 ![alt text](assets/images/indexhtmltest.png)